-Jeanne and her husband Keith's course of action was to honor her father in their will, with a bequest to the American Cancer Society.
+Jeanne and husband Keith's course of action was to honor her father in their will, with a bequest to the American Cancer Society.
 "I wanted a way to help, a way to give - a way to stop this disease.
 A will is such a simple thing to do, and something you should do.
 You never know when something might happen."

-Jeanne notes the similarities between the Relay program and planned giving to the American Cancer Society - both are steps toward making a difference.
+Jeanne notes the similar benefits of participating in both the Relay program and planned giving to the American Cancer Society - both are steps toward making a difference.